Mali ready to talk to rebels, not "foreigners"

 “We want to resolve the difficulties in the north of our country through dialogue and negotiation,” Tiebile Drame, a prominent Malian politician and mediator for interim Malian President Dioncounda Traore, told Reuters in Nouakchott.

-Malian envoys later met a separatist MNLA rebel delegation, which said further talks were possible and indicated that they would consider a form of federation within Mali rather than a new state, which has already been rejected by world leaders.

-Mali has been divided in two since the rebels declared an independent Tuareg homeland in the north this month, following a March 22 military coup in the southern capital Bamako that led to the insurgents capturing key northern towns.
+Mali has been divided in two since separatist MNLA rebels declared an independent Tuareg homeland in the north this month, following a March 22 military coup in the southern capital Bamako that led to the insurgents capturing key northern towns.

 Drame, who opposed the Bamako coup, was accompanied by Mustapha Diko, an aide of Traore, who was sworn in on Thursday in a transition deal.
 Traore has vowed to restore Mali’s territorial integrity, by military force if necessary.

-The two envoys met Mauritanian President Mohamed Abdel Aziz to request his help in solving the Malian crisis.
+The two envoys met Mauritanian President Mohamed Abdel Aziz to request his help in solving the Malian crisis, and said they also planned to meet MNLA rebel representatives in Nouakchott.
 “We’ve come to look for credible interlocutors,” Drame said.

 While offering dialogue to the MNLA, Drame said the separatist Tuareg rebels should bear in mind that no foreign government nor international organization had recognized their declaration of an independent Azawad homeland in the north.